scruss/micropython-SYN6988/README.md

 * you may not get the board you ordered!
 I was sold this board as having an XFS5152 chip when it clearly has a SYN6988.

+### Where to buy

+It's hard to recommend a vendor, as I can't guarantee they are selling a board with a SYN6988 on it.
+Check that the vendor description says SYN6988 (there are similar chips SYN6288 and SYN6658 with different capabilities) and the board has a chip with a clear **SYN6988** silkscreen.
+I've seen a few boards for sale that say SYN6658 on the PCB silkscreen, but have a SYN6988 in the image and description.

 ## Interfacing